rkonoplev/dniester/docs/TASK_DESCRIPTION.md

 ### Security
 - CORS configuration needs refinement for production
-- **OAuth 2.0 + 2FA migration planned**: Replace Basic Auth with OAuth 2.0 and two-factor authentication for ADMIN, EDITOR, USER roles
+- **OAuth 2.0 + 2FA migration planned**: Replace Basic Auth with OAuth 2.0 and two-factor authentication for ADMIN and EDITOR roles
 - Input validation and sanitization improvements

 ### Performance